Towards Robust Neural Networks via Orthogonal Diversity: Supplementary empirical results on adversarial robustness

+Considering that DIO is {\it NOT an ensemble defense} in the sense of randomly selecting one head during inference, Adapt-A1 is devised as an {\it ensemble attack} of utilizing all heads to perform attacks, so as to get rid of the influence of the gradient masking in generating adversarial examples.
+After the adversarial examples are generated by Adapt-A1, these perturbed images are then recognized by the $L$ heads in DIO, respectively, resulting in $L$ robust accuracy.
+We report all the $L$ robust accuracy in the following Fig.\ref{fig:exp-adaptive-attack} and Fig.\ref{fig:exp-adaptive-attack-appendix}.

-\fk{\textbf{Adaptive-Attack-2 (Adapt-A2):} Aside from Adapt-1 involving all heads to generate the adversarial examples, we alternate to evaluate the adversarial robustness of each individual path, where the PGD attack is separately executed on each neural network $h^i(g(\cdot)),i=1,\cdots,L$:
+\textbf{Adaptive-Attack-2 (Adapt-A2):} Aside from Adapt-1 involving all heads to generate the adversarial examples, we alternate to evaluate the adversarial robustness of each individual path.
+That is, each of the $L$ heads $h^i(\cdot),i=1,\cdots,L$ could collaborate with the shared backbone $g(\cdot)$ to constitute a standard neural network, {\it i.e.}, each individual path indicates a standard DNN such that $f^i(\cdot)\triangleq h^i(g(\cdot)),i=1,\cdots,L$, then, the PGD attack is executed on such a standard network $f^i(\cdot)$: